 I like listening (ok, eavesdropping) to my granddaughters when they find time to get together.
-Our grandkids ages range from a first-year college student, high school, elementary to toddler.
+Our grandchildren range in age from a college student, high school, elementary to toddler.
 Conversations can be eye-opening.
 You learn a lot: who’s salty, why something’s lit, and being woke.
 If you follow social media, you see it everywhere.

-It stays with me, this word.
+This word stays with me.
 Woke.
 People are willing to be engaged.

 It’s Up To Us